 Senior Front-End Developer.

 Employed as a Senior Front-End developer to join the enablement team to build and maintain web applications for the other ventures.
-Primarily working in a scrum team, usually three developers and one tester, we would also work closely the wider enablement team to ensure that our development, testing and releases match the business requirements.
+Primarily working in a scrum team with three developers and one tester, we would also work closely the wider enablement team to ensure that our development, testing and releases match the business requirements.

 As Senior Front-End, I was frequently involved in code reviews and guiding junior developers and interns.